telerik/blazor-docs/_contentTemplates/common/get-started.md

 ## Prerequisites

-* To successfully complete the steps in this tutorial, make sure that you have installed a <a href="https://visualstudio.microsoft.com/vs/" target="_blank">current Visual Studio</a> version.
+* To successfully complete the steps in this tutorial, make sure you have an <a href="https://visualstudio.microsoft.com/vs/" target="_blank">up-to-date Visual Studio</a>, which is compatible with the .NET version of your choice.
+If you are not using Visual Studio, some of the steps require using the .NET CLI or editing files manually.
+In this case, also refer to the tutorial [Typical Workflow]({%slug getting-started/what-you-need%}).

 * To learn more about the compatibility of the Telerik UI for Blazor components with different browser and .NET versions, see the [system requirements]({%slug system-requirements%}).